ghaiklor/slides.ghaiklor.com/src/2021-07-29-wix-type-challenges.md

 layout: statement
 ---

-# TypeScript is not about “here is a string, there is a number”
+# TypeScript is not about strings and numbers only

 ## Its type system has much more to offer than that